skydread1/portfolio/src/loicb/server/content/portfolio/magic_nostrand.md

                       :src-dark "/assets/datawp.jpg"
                       :alt "Data Light Wallpaper"}}
 +++
-More acting as a devops this time, I worked on integrating the Magic Compiler and its tooling to our own development workflow.
+More acting as a devops, I worked on integrating the Magic Compiler and its tooling to our own development workflow.

+`Magic` is a bootstrapped compiler written in Clojure that takes Clojure code as input and produces dotnet assemblies (.dll) as output.
+The dlls produced by Magic can be run in the Game engine `Unity` which Flybot uses for their card games.
+The goal was to be able to compile our backend Clojure APIs to dlls so we can used that logic in Unity directly.

 Working closely with the author of the Magic compiler [Ramsey Nasser](https://github.com/nasser), I help improving the tooling around the Magic compiler so it integrates well with our workflow Clojure Backend/Unity Frontend.
 +++
 ## Rational

-More acting as a devops this time, I worked on integrating the Magic Compiler and its tooling to our own development workflow.
+More acting as a devops, I worked on integrating the Magic Compiler and its tooling to our own development workflow.

 There are 4 main open-source libraries involved:
 - [nasser/magic](https://github.com/nasser/magic): clojure->dotnet compiler written in Clojure